MIT-Emerging-Talent/ET6-CDSP-group-18-repo/notes/01_project_pathway.md

 # Project Pathway

 *Notes & Planning Document*
-*Last updated: 2025-06-25 by Ava*
+*Last updated: "2025-06-25" by Ava*

 ## Why This Note

-This document outlines a workflow made for our group’s current focus.
+This document outlines a workflow made for our group's current focus.
 Our path will evolve, especially after our first meeting with the project partner, but this note is meant to align us ahead of time with shared understanding.

 ---